jw-cv/iohk-golang-backend/README.md

 This will download dependencies if needed, run the tests, and generate a `coverage.html` file that you can open in your browser to view detailed coverage information.

 Note: These tests run on bare metal and not in the Docker container.

+### Integration Tests

+To run the integration tests, which interact with a test database, follow these steps:

+1. Ensure Docker is running on your machine.

+2. You have two options for running integration tests:

+   a.
+Run the entire integration test cycle (start DB, run tests, stop DB) with a single command:
+      ```
+      make test-integration
+      ```

+   b.
+Or, you can run each step separately:
+      - Start the test database:
+        ```
+        make test-integration-up
+        ```
+      - Run the integration tests:
+        ```
+        make test-integration-run
+        ```
+      - After the tests complete, stop and remove the test database:
+        ```
+        make test-integration-down
+        ```

+Note: Integration tests may take longer to run than unit tests as they involve setting up and tearing down a test database.

+The integration tests use a separate configuration file (`.env.test`) and a different database (`customers_test`) to avoid conflicts with the development or production environments.

+If you need to modify the test database configuration, you can edit the `.env.test` file and the `docker-compose.test.yml` file in the project root.

+Remember to run integration tests before submitting pull requests, especially if you've made changes to database interactions or API endpoints.

 ## Troubleshooting